-- The power of “urgency planning packages” to save you stress and time with client emails
+- The power of “urgency planning” with clients

-- How to add 35% more revenue with tax planning services
+- Adding 35% more revenue with tax planning services

-See, when Jackie first hung out her shingle, she welcomed every small business owner onto her client list.
-Any 1040 that needed doing, Jackie took over in the Southlake, TX region.
 As you can imagine, this got overwhelming fast.
-Multiple, low-paying clients calling and email at all times of day & night.
-Not to mention, Jackie started a family of her own.
+Multiple, low-paying clients calling and emailing at all times of the day and night.
+Not to mention, Jackie was starting a family.
 She had the American Dream of an up-and-coming business plus a beautiful family.
+However, with an abundance of work, it didn’t feel like a “dream.”
+She didn’t realize where she could focus her attention until 2016.

 - Highly valued her services (they love and follow their accountants to the ends of the earth)